-My next choice would be the Croquade Traditional Waffle Maker.
+My next choice would be the Croquade Traditional Waffle Maker from Amazon.
 Again it has the back and forth function which I’ve mentioned already is a great feature.

 I’m also impressed that the plates are dish washer safe.
 And the fact that they are interchangeable is a feature you’d go far to find for the price range of this waffle iron.

 Although the liege plate is sold separately, I don’t see this as a big issue.
 Especially if you and your family enjoy liege waffles.
 Or if you’re a waffle connoisseur looking to be adventurous!